runrig-coop/hedgerows/index.md

-Muldoon calls _data commodity fetishism_, defining it as "the perception of certain digital relationships between people [...] as having their value based not on the social relationships themselves but on the data they produce."[^muldoon] But it goes further than that.
+Muldoon calls _data commodity fetishism_, defining it as "the perception of certain digital relationships between people [...] as having their value based not on the social relationships themselves but on the data they produce."[^data-commodity-fetishism] But it goes further than that.
 Digital enclosures certainly alienate us from our social relations, but that is just one aspect of the larger process of our alienation from the natural world as a whole.[^social-ecology] This extension of data commodification, as applied to nature, could not be more relevant to agriculture and technology.
 It gets to the heart of what I think Genna meant when she suggested farming technology should not restrict "access to nature."

-[^muldoon]: _Platform Socialism_ (Pluto Press, 2022), p.
-18. Muldoon explicitly
+[^data-commodity-fetishism]: _Platform Socialism_ (Pluto Press, 2022), p.
+18.
-    refers to the Marxian concept of commodity fetishism, and I am also drawing heavily on Marx's theory on the alienation (or estrangement) of labor.
-The ["Economic & Philosophic Manuscripts of
+    Muldoon explicitly refers to the Marxian concept of commodity fetishism, and I am also drawing heavily on Marx's theory on the alienation (or estrangement) of labor.
+The ["Economic & Philosophic Manuscripts of 1844"](https://www.marxists.org/archive/marx/works/1844/epm/index.htm) are
-    1844"](https://www.marxists.org/archive/marx/works/1844/epm/index.htm) are
     especially ripe for application to today's forms of digital enclosure, and I hope to provide a more thorough exploration of those themes in a subsequent